GeoMOER/moer-mpg-data-analysis/docs/index.md

 {% include feature_row id="feature_row_intro" type="center" %}

-Data analysis is a key competence of professional geographers but it requires profound knowledge in both (statistical) analysis methods and computer sciences.
-While the reason for the former is obvious, the latter is a direct result of a growing data deluge, induced by technological progress on both the field of data collection and the one of data distribution.
+Data analysis is a key competence for professional geographers that requires profound knowledge in both (statistical) analysis methods and computer sciences.
+While the reason for the former is obvious, the latter is a direct result of a growing data deluge, induced by technological progress on both the fields of data collection and distribution.

-Data analysis requires a variety of skills related to the organizing, handling, analyzing and describing a diversity of datasets.
-Using R this course will not just open the door to a cosmos of data analysis functionality but also provide a domain specific and flexible (also not really ideal) tool for workflow automation.
+Data analysis is based on a variety of skills related to organizing, handling, describing and understanding a diversity of datasets.
+By using the programming environment R, this course will not just open the door to a cosmos of data analysis functionality but will moreover provide a domain specific and flexible tool for workflow automation.

 # Intended learning outcomes
 At the end of this course you should be able to

 * organize a variety of datasets and (intermediate) analysis results in structured fashion,
-* document your workflow in an understandable and transparent manner, collaborate in teams and handle issues and task management using Git and GitHub as software management tool and plattform,
+* document your workflow in an understandable and transparent manner, collaborate in teams and handle issues and task management using Git and GitHub as software management tool and platform,
 * implement data analysis workflows using tailored R scripts along with readily available functions from third-party R packages,
 * model relationships between data variables and calculate reliable error estimates, and to
 * critically evaluate your analysis.